itsrichieryan/resume/README.md

 * Implemented and maintained unit tests.
 * Implemented and maintained automated end-to-end test cases.
 * Refactoring legacy codes to improve performance and simplify code structure.
+* Lead a team of dev on converting the project from Flow typecheck to Typescript.
+* Lead a team of dev on converting the Meteor app from using Blaze to React Typescript.

 ---
 ### Scopic - 3D Orthodentic Web Application
 #### Front end React Developer | Aug 2022 - Oct 2022